Financial Aid Awarding

 Federal and State regulations require that scholarships and agency funding (such as DVR, L&I, Worker Retraining Benefits, etc.) awarded to help pay educational costs (e.g. tuition and fees, books, and transportation) must be considered an outside resource when awarding financial aid.
 If students receive any assistance from an outside source that was not reported on the Institutional Data Sheet, they are required to inform the Financial Aid Office so that financial aid eligibility can be evaluated.

 Requirements for Receiving AidBefore receiving financial aid at Centralia College, students must sign, date, and return an Award Notification Letter and a Conditions of Awards and Payment Procedures form.
+Students must login to the Financial Aid Student Portal and accept their awards and return a signed and dated Conditions of Awards and Payment Procedures form.

 Students are required to meet satisfactory academic progress standards.
 Students who complete all credits in which they enroll with at least a current and cumulative 2.0 GPA are considered to be making satisfactory academic progress.
 The same standard is applied to all programs that are awarded by the Financial Aid Office, whether need-based or non need-based.
 In addition: